Pipelines + integration

 ImplementedthenClosedvia the ServiceNow API. - The CMDB (

-cmdb_ci_service,cmdb_ci_deployment) is updated with the new image digest + the Kosli trail link. - For OpenShift tenants, the BuildConfig → Build → ImageStreamTag → Route walk is pushed as separate CIs (see issue 319 in the migration plan).
+cmdb_ci_service,cmdb_ci_deployment) is updated with the new image digest + the evidence trail link. - For OpenShift tenants, the BuildConfig → Build → ImageStreamTag → Route walk is pushed as separate CIs (see issue 319 in the migration plan).

 The OAuth + REST API config on the ServiceNow side is the operator’s responsibility; SARC ships the calling code, not the SN instance setup.